 The workshops provide a wide variety of art form training through practical experience.
 The young people do everything required to make the films.
 The aim is to empower participants by building their confidence and extending their creativity.

 Films made by the group are showcased annually at An Lanntair Arts Centre in Stornoway.
 The completed films go on to be entered in Young People's Film Festivals and presented online via the Rural Nations Vimeo pages.
 Young people who wish to go on to study film, media or drama can use their Digiheb films as part of their College and University entrance portfolios.

 Digiheb tutors have considerable experience of developing professional film and arts projects in rural settings.

 - Muriel Ann Macleod (Creative Director at Rural Nations, film programmer of HIFF and independent film maker).

-- Other specialist Industry tutors depending on skills required by the group.
+- Other specialist Industry tutors depending on skills required by the young people's films.

 For information call : 01851 700475